Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

 Let us mention that contact Hamiltonian \eqref{eq-contHam-b} (and its counterpart \eqref{eq-Ham-isentropic} above) appear in the context of contact thermodynamics in \cite[formula (89)]{Bravetti} and \cite[Theorem 4.3]{Goto-JMP2015}.

-{\sc Comparison between the scenarios:} In the first model the external magnetic field $q$ is constant, so the Glauber equation \eqref{eq-kubo} can be considered as a family of ODEs describing evolution of the magnetization $p$, depending on $q$ as a parameter.
+{\sc Comparison between the scenarios:} In case $b =0$, i.e., in the absence of the interaction between the spins (see \cite[Example 2.5]{Goto-JMP2015}), both scenarios coincide.
+This is however not the case when $b > 0$.
+In the first model the external magnetic field $q$ is constant, so the Glauber equation \eqref{eq-kubo} can be considered as a family of ODEs describing evolution of the magnetization $p$, depending on $q$ as a parameter.
 In the second, contact, model $q$ becomes an independent variable which enables us to view dynamics in the thermodynamic phase space.
 In this approach, however, the effective magnetic field $Q= q+bp$ is an integral of motion so mathematically one can again view the evolution as a family of ODEs on the magnetization depending on $Q$ as a parameter.
 In what follows we shall explore the dynamics of {\it perturbations} of the contact Hamiltonian $h(P,Q,Z)$ so that $Q$ is no more conserved and the dynamics becomes genuinely three-dimensional.

 Furthermore, by using formula \eqref{eq-qlim}, one can show that the two scenarios agree up to a small error, as $t\to +\infty$, whenever the initial conditions $(p_0,q_0)$ satisfy, with the following assumptions for a sufficiently small $\delta>0$ and a sufficiently large $K >0$: \begin{itemize} \item $|p_0 -\phi_\beta'(q_0+bp_0)| \ll \delta$, i.e., the process starts at most $\delta$-far from the equilibrium; \item $|q_0| \geq K$, where in Case B we assume that $K > a_{b,\beta}$, i.e. the process starts far from the ``phase transition region". \end{itemize} Then one can show that $|p^{(I)}(p_0,q_0) - p^{(II)}(p_0,q_0)| \to 0$ as $\delta \to 0$ and $K \to +\infty$.
 An important feature of the contact dynamical model is that it mollifies the discontinuity of the relaxation process in the phase transition region: the map $p^{(II)}$ is continuous.